RFA0608/QQS3C/README.md

 1. Using d/dt filter:
    * ctrl_sf.py
       > Using d/dt filter from Quanser Qube Servo 3.
-Not available.
+This code is not available.
 2. Using observer for full state feedback:
    * ctrl_fs.py
    * ctrl_fs_q.py